MowAlon/MHD25/README.md

 With the exception of the "Why Salesforce" Chrome extension, I built these projects from the ground up, though I may have used other tools in the process.
 In the case of "Why Salesforce", it was originally developed by [Warren Walters](https://github.com/walters954/why-salesforce).
 I loved it so much, and it's open-source, so I contributed and built out some important functionality.
 <br>

-## Package Installation Links (package created in August '25 on a Playground org...
-I don't expect it to last long)
+## Package Installation Links
+Note: the package was created in August '25 on a Playground org.
+I don't expect it to last long.
 ### [Sandbox](https://test.salesforce.com/packaging/installPackage.apexp?p0=04taj000000BbXJ&isdtp=p1)

 ### [Production](https://login.salesforce.com/packaging/installPackage.apexp?p0=04taj000000BbXJ&isdtp=p1)